Brewing Innovation: Sierra Nevada Brewery

 But not every beer can be had nationally.
 The biggest fans will want to come to the taproom to experience beers that don’t normally get a wider release, which include local-themed favorites like the Pale Bock and the Wildflower IPA, and will sometimes feature archived beers brought back from Sierra Nevada’s long back catalog of past brews, where you might get lucky and find an old treasure like the Chico IPA.

-The brewery is working hard to improve their small canning line to allow for more of these special brews to be available in their local shop and via their online store, and they’re pushing toward a goal of monthly small-batch releases by early 2021, and potentially even bi-monthly small-batch releases by the middle of the year.
-This will include experimental beers and returning favorites long relegated to the archives.
+The brewery is working hard to improve their small canning line to allow for more of these special brews to be available in their local shop and via their online store, including production of experimental beers and returning favorites long relegated to the archives.

 Whether you're interested in the tastings or the tours, find innovation on tap at Sierra Nevada Brewery.